D4gkan/Steam-Account-Manager-App/README.md

    ./"Steam Account Manager App-1.1.0.AppImage"
    ```

 The Linux build is intended for x64 desktop systems.
 If the AppImage does not start, try the Debian package on a compatible Debian or Ubuntu system and check that your desktop has the libraries and sandbox support required by Electron and Chromium.
-Ubuntu 24.04 LTS is the primary target environment; other distributions may need additional system libraries installed manually.

 ### Android